A Stability Principle for Learning under Non-Stationarity: Introduction

 We propose a \emph{stability principle} for automatically selecting windows tailored to the unknown local variability.
-At each time step, our method searches for the largest look-back window in which the cumulative bias is dominated by the stochastic error.
+At each time step, our method looks for the largest look-back window in which the cumulative bias is dominated by the stochastic error.
 This is carried out by iteratively expanding the window and comparing it with smaller ones.
 Given two windows, we compare the associated solutions through their performance on the data in the smaller window.
 If the performance gap is too large, then the environment seems to have undergone adverse changes within the larger window, and we choose the smaller window.
-Otherwise, the larger window is not significantly worse than the smaller one, and we choose the former to promote statistical stability.
+Otherwise, the larger window is not significantly worse than the smaller one, and we choose the larger window to promote statistical stability.
 This idea can be extended to the general scenario with multiple candidate windows.
 A window is deemed \emph{admissible} if it passes pairwise tests against smaller ones.
 Our approach picks the largest admissible window to maximize the utilization of historical data while effectively managing bias.
 The window selection procedure can be succinctly summarized as ``expansion until proven guilty''.

-\paragraph{Main contributions.} Our contributions are three-fold. \begin{enumerate} \item (Method) We develop a versatile framework for statistical learning in dynamic environments based on a general principle of stability.
+\paragraph{Main contributions.} Our contributions are three-fold. \begin{enumerate} \item (Flexible method) We develop a versatile framework for statistical learning in dynamic environments based on the stability principle described above.
 It can be easily combined with learning algorithms for stationary settings, helping them adapt to distribution shifts over time.

 \item (Adaptivity guarantees in common settings) We provide sharp regret bounds for our method when the population losses are strongly convex and smooth, or Lipschitz only.
 We also prove matching minimax lower bounds up to logarithmic factors.
 Our method is shown to achieve the optimal rates while being agnostic to the non-stationarity.
+We further evaluate its practical performance through real-data experiments on electricity demand prediction and hospital nurse staffing.

 \item (A general theory of learning under non-stationarity) We derive regret bounds based on a unified characterization of non-stationarity.
-To that end, we introduce a novel measure of similarity between functions and a segmentation technique that partitions the whole data sequence into quasi-stationary pieces. \end{enumerate}
+We propose a novel measure of similarity between functions: two functions $f,g:\Omega\to \RR$ are said to be \emph{$(\varepsilon,\delta)$-close} if for all $\btheta\in\Omega$, it holds that